smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/y-axis-assembly.md

 <img src="./images/04/mini-300mm_04_29.jpg">

 ## Timing Belt Installation
-For those who purchased the 300x230 processing area unit, cut the timing belts to 1000mm.
+<font color="Red">For those who purchased the 300x230 processing area unit, cut the timing belts to 1000mm.</font>
 Install the timing belt using a cable tie as you did for the X-Axis.
 Insert the timing belt through mini v plate_R and secure it with a cable tie.
 <img src="./images/04/mini-300mm_04_20.jpg">